 The concept has been cheered on by Welsh wildlife expert Iolo Williams, who said: "It's such a great concept, that I can't believe no-one's done it before.

-"Come to that, I can't believe I haven't done it before."'Minor notes of melancholy'
+"Come to that, I can't believe I haven't done it before."

 With his own special ear for birdsong from Wales, Williams, the presenter of programmes such as Wild Wales and Iolo's Welsh Safari, has his own suggestions for what he would want to hear.